Non-FCRA Mortgage Leads — 2026 Compliance Guide

 Key Takeaways

-• Non-FCRA = data usable for marketing outreach but NOT for credit/insurance/employment/housing eligibility decisions under the Fair Credit Reporting Act.
+• Non-FCRA = marketing outreach data, not credit/insurance/employment/housing eligibility decisions under the Fair Credit Reporting Act.

-• Compliant sourcing means public records (county recorder filings, tax rolls, deeds), modeled attributes, and consented first-party — NOT resold credit bureau data.
+• Clean sources: public records (recorder, tax, deeds), modeled attributes, consented first-party — not resold bureau tradelines.

-• TCPA liability on phone outreach is the single largest downside risk; per-record consent artifacts are the only defensible position under current FCC TCPA rulings.
+• TCPA is the largest outreach risk — per-record consent artifacts are the defensible position under FCC TCPA guidance.

 What 'Non-FCRA' Actually Means